swiftlang/swift-evolution/proposals/0311-task-locals.md

 In interactive applications asynchronous tasks frequently are linked with some progress indicator such that a user waiting for the task knows that it indeed is proceeding, and not just "stuck" on a never-ending "Loading..."-screen.

-Foundation offers the [Progress](https://developer.apple.com/documentation/foundation/progress) type which is used with UI frameworks, such as SwiftUI [citation needed], to easily report back progress of tasks back to users.
-Currently, `Progress` can be used by either passing it manually and explicitly, or accessing it through thread local storage.
+Foundation offers the [Progress](https://developer.apple.com/documentation/foundation/progress) type which is used with UI frameworks, such as [SwiftUI](https://developer.apple.com/xcode/swiftui/), to easily report back progress of tasks back to users.
+Currently, `Progress` can be used by either passing it manually and explicitly, or accessing it through thread-local storage.

-`Progress` naturally has it's own child-progress semantics which exactly mirror how the compiler enforces child task relationships -- child tasks contribute to the task's progress after all.
+`Progress` naturally has it's own child-progress semantics which exactly mirror how the compiler enforces child task relationships — child tasks contribute to the task's progress after all.
 Using task local values we could provide a nice API for progress monitoring that naturally works with tasks and child tasks, without causing noise in the APIs, and also avoiding the issues of thread-local style APIs which are notoriously difficult to use correctly.

 ### Use case: Executor configuration